Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 STRIPE_WEBHOOK_SECRET=whsec_your_webhook_secret

 Important: Never commit your .env file to version control.
-I learned this the hard way when I accidentally pushed live credentials to GitHub once.
-Thankfully, Stripe's security team caught it and immediately rotated my keys, but it was embarrassing.
+I once accidentally pushed live credentials to GitHub.
+Stripe's security team caught it and immediately rotated my keys, but it was embarrassing.

 Preparing Your User Model